A damped forward EMI model for a horizontally stratified earth: Independent sheets

-The McNeill approach \cite{mcneill_electromagnetic_1980} considers a thin sheet at depth $h$ from the magnetic dipole with a conductivity $\sigma(h)$ and an infinitesimal thickness $\d h$ floating in air (see Figure~\ref{fig:mcneill}).
+The LIN approach \citep{mcneill_electromagnetic_1980} considers a thin sheet at depth $h$ from the magnetic dipole with a conductivity $\sigma(h)$ and an infinitesimal thickness $\d h$ floating in air (see Figure~\ref{fig:mcneill}).
 Translating this to the setup of the previous section, we limit ourselves to a two-layer problem: the upper and lower half-space, both having a vanishing conductivity, and a thin layer in between.
 Denoting $\gamma_{1}$ as $\gamma$ we obtain:

-After calculating the integral in equation~\eqref{eq:43} and taking the curl evaluated at $z$ equal to zero, we acquire the secondary fields a receiver on the same height as the dipole measures at a distance $\rho$~\cite{gradshteyn_table_1973}:
+After calculating the integral in Equation~\eqref{eq:43} and taking the curl evaluated at $z$ equal to zero, we acquire the secondary fields a receiver on the same height as the dipole measures at a distance $s$~\citep{gradshteyn_table_1973}:

+The horizontal coplanar system (HCP) corresponds with the vertical component of the magnetic field, while the perpendicular (PRP) system is the horizontal component due to a vertical dipole.

 The actual problem we want to solve consists of a half-space with varying conductivity.
-Slicing the half-space in an infinite amount of thin sheets on top of each other, the secondary field can be obtained by integrating equations~\eqref{eq:54} and~\eqref{eq:55} from zero to infinity with respect to the depth $h$.
-Using the dipole field at the same point as a normalisation coefficient, we define the normalised secondary field as:
+Slicing the half-space in an infinite amount of thin sheets on top of each other, the secondary field can be obtained by integrating Equations~\eqref{eq:54} and~\eqref{eq:55} from zero to infinity with respect to the depth $h$.
+Using the dipole field $H_{D}$ at the same point as a normalisation coefficient, we define the normalised secondary field in terms of the so-called apparent conductivities $\sigma_{a,\hcp}$ and $\sigma_{a,\prp}$ \citep{mcneill_electromagnetic_1980}:

-In these equations we defined the dimensionless variable $\eta$ which is the depth of a layer $h$ normalised relative to the intercoil distance $\rho$.
-The first equation is the same as in McNeill, while the second one was already used by Saey et al~\cite{saey_comparing_2015}.
+In these equations we defined the dimensionless variable $\eta$ which is the depth of a layer $h$ normalised relative to the intercoil distance $s$.
+The first equation is the same as in McNeill, while the second one has been derived by \cite{saey_comparing_2015}.